 Don’t expect any big surprises here.
 Applying oil to your beard is pretty intuitive.

 First pour a few drops of your beard oil of choice into your palm.
 Put the bottle down.
 Rub both palms together, evenly spreading the oil.
 Next, apply the oil to your beard: gently massage it into your skin, then smoothly oil your beard, from the base of the hairs all the way to their ends.
-It is important to evenly apply the oil, not neglecting the mustache and under your chin.
+It is important to evenly apply the oil - not neglecting mustache grooming - and give a final rub under your chin.

-After you did a thorough job applying the oil, you’d want to use a beard comb, preferably a wooden one, and give your beard a once-through.
+After you did a thorough job applying the oil, you’d want to use a beard comb, preferably a wooden one, and give your beard a once-through; beard comb comes in most beard grooming kits.

 The best time to apply beard oil is after a hot shower, when the pores are relatively open and susceptible to the oil.